rapid7/insightconnect-plugins/plugins/rest/help.md

 #### POST

-This action is used to make a POST request.
+This action is used to make a POST request

 ##### Input